Stephen Roberts (historian)

-Roberts has been described as an example of that increasingly rare phenomenon - the schoolteacher-scholar.
+Life

+Born in Sutton Coldfield, Roberts studied history at the University of Birmingham completing a master and bachelor's degree.
+Roberts studied Victorian Britain, publishing various papers and books on the political, socioeconomic, and societal environment of the period.
 For thirty years he held a teaching post at Hagley Catholic High School in Worcestershire whilst at the same time being a Fellow of the Institute for Advanced Research in Arts and Social Sciences at the University of Birmingham.
 He has described how a day might begin by teaching the Great Plague of 1665 to teenagers and might finish giving a paper on Chartism to a university seminar attended by venerable professors.
 For a brief period, Roberts also taught at Newman University, Birmingham.